 How does FairVine Super cater to the financial needs of rural women?

 FairVine Super actively helps its members add more money to their retirement balance.
 Recognising that many women don't have as many employer contributions going into their retirement fund - either because they're not working, have reduced hours, or have lower pay - FairVine Super has a variety of innovative savings tools built-in that enable members to grow their super independent of their work situation and without them having to change their lifestyle.

 FairVine Super actively helps women to add more money to their retirement balances.

-This includes FairRewards, which is a shopping portal that gives members a cashback of up to 20c per dollar whenever they shop at more than 300 online retailers.
+This includes FairRewards, which is a shopping portal that gives members a cashback of up to 20c per dollar whenever they shop at almost 500 online retailers.
 The beauty of this feature is that members are able to top up their super without having to contribute their own savings.
 You just buy the things you normally would from retailers like The Iconic, Adore Beauty, Cotton On, Booktopia, Petbarn and Blackmores, and the retailers deposit the cashback straight into your super.